Gradient-based optimization of 3D MHD equilibria: Optimization demonstrations

 \subsection{Magnetic well}

 We next consider an objective function which aims to obtain a magnetic well,

 with $w_1(\psi) = e^{-(\psi/\psi_0-1.0)^2/0.1^2}$ and $w_2(\psi) = e^{-(\psi/\psi_0)^2/0.1^2}$.
 When $V''(\psi) < 0$, a magnetic well is said to be present, which provides a stabilizing term in the Mercier criterion for interchange modes \citep{Mercier1974}.
-Thus minimization of $f_w$ is performed in order to achieve a magnetic well.
+We can consider $f_w$ to be a normalized finite-difference approximation of $V''(\psi)$; thus minimization of $f_w$ is performed in order to achieve a magnetic well.
+A similar objective is employed in the ROSE code \citep{Drevlak2018}, computed from integration along a field line.
 The gradient of this objective function is obtained by computing an equilibrium with a perturbed pressure profile,

 as described in \citep{Paul2020}.

 We define our objective function to be,